danelowe/mcp-embeddings-hell/README.md

 ![The Chasm](./the_chasm_2.png)

+> [!NOTE]
+> This was especially true for my first AI-related project, which was in the medical domain.

 ### The Great Divide: When Developers and Domain Experts Can't See Eye to Eye
 *"Like vampires and werewolves trying to plan a dinner party"*